Pushing a mower isn’t fun, especially a self-propelled one. They’re heavy. Fitting a self-drive cable is a lot less effort than pushing.

 - Adjust cable

 In this post, we’ll cover the process of replacing the self-propelled control cable and adjusting the drive system.
 If your mower is a Honda, check out “Honda mower self propelled slow”.
 If you need video help, check out “Self propelled troubleshooting video”.

 Mower Repair Safety

 Before working on your mower, go ahead and remove the spark plug wire, preventing accidental starting.
 In addition, turn your gas tap off (if fitted) and palace a plastic sheet over the gas tank filler.
-This helps to prevent gas spill when turning your mower over.
-If you’re not sure if you have a gas tap check out this post “Honda shut off valve”.
+This helps to prevent gas spills when turning your mower over.
+If you’re not sure if you have a gas tap, check out this post “Honda shut off valve”.

 Plug Wire Off – Twist and pull